 - A window into Risks and Bottlenecks

 Let’s take a closer look at the top reports CPOs use.

 “Chief Product Officers need to have business talks, not just product talks.
 CPOs need to tie business Metrics With Roadmaps”Shelley Perry Partner at Scalelogic, Former Chief Product Officer at NTT

 This means CPOs need to closely connect their product goals with business goals and track key business metrics and their progress.

 We know that the KPI progress and portfolio roadmap progress are 2 separate items that each influence the other.

 The Snapshot Report in Dragonboat gives you side by side view of outcomes (Objective Progress) and roadmaps (Feature Progress) to see the full picture of the current state and what influences it.
-This product operating system allows a CPO to adjust prioritization and allocation with instant visibility.
+This product operating system allows a Chief Product Officer to adjust prioritization and allocation with instant visibility.

 Where Should We Invest?